Primary

 Adjust the machine to fit your body before adding weight.
 Keep your hips extended throughout—the movement should come entirely from knee flexion.
 Go as deep as comfortable and squeeze your quads hard at the top.

-Want Sissy Squat Machine in your program?
+See where Sissy Squat Machine fits in your weekly plan

 Step into the sissy squat machine.